Cooper Lutkenhaus

-Cooper Lutkenhaus (born December 19, 2008) is an American professional track and field athlete who specializes in the 800 meters.
-He holds the world under-18 and high school record in this event, with a time of 1:42.27 set in 2025.
-In 2025, he also set the indoor high school record in the event with a time of 1:46.86.
+Cooper Lutkenhaus (born December 19, 2008) is an American track and field athlete who specializes in the 800 meters.
+The 2026 world indoor champion in this event, he holds the world under-18 record with a time of 1:42.08 set in 2026.
+Lutkenhaus also holds the world under-20 record in the short track 800 meters, with a time of 1:44.03 set in 2026.

 In 2025, he became the youngest American to ever compete at the World Championships, having finished second in the 800 meter final at the 2025 USA Outdoor Track and Field Championships.
+He took first place in the same event at the 2026 national meet.

 Early life and background

 Lutkenhaus comes from a family of athletes.
-His father George was the Class 1A state runner-up in the 1600 meters, and his brother Andrew was fourth at the Class 5A state meet and ran 1:50.04 for third at Nike Outdoor Nationals as a high school senior in 2023.
+His father George was the Class 1A state runner-up in the 1600 meters, and his brother Andrew was fourth at the Class 5A state meet and ran 1:50.04 for third in the 800 meters at Nike Outdoor Nationals as a high school senior in 2023.
 Lutkenhaus looks up to Bryce Hoppel, who set the American record in the 800 meters at the 2024 Summer Olympics, running 1:41.67.

-Lutkenhaus attends Northwest High School in Justin, Texas.
+Lutkenhaus attends Northwest High School in Justin, Texas, where both his parents are administrators (his father the school's director of athletics and his mother Patricia a class principal).
 In 2023, he joined the Nike Elite Program, a sponsorship initiative that provides mentorship, equipment, and competitive opportunities to 40 high school athletes annually.

 Middle and high school career

 2023–2024

 In spring 2023, as an eighth grader, Lutkenhaus won the 800 meters at the Brooks PR Invitational and Nike Outdoor Nationals in times of 1:54.20 and 1:53.59 respectively.

-During his freshman year of high school from 2023 to 2024, Lutkenhaus finished 47th in the Class 5A cross country state meet, running 16:23.4 for 5 kilometers.
-He went undefeated in the 800 meters, winning three national meets and a Texas Class 5A state title, which he won in 1:49.84.
+During his freshman year of high school from 2023 to 2024, Lutkenhaus finished 47th in the Class 5A cross country state meet, running 16:23.4 for 5 kilometers, which was won by Ethan Gonzalez in 14:55.8.
+Lutkenhaus went undefeated in the 800 meters, winning three national meets and a Texas Class 5A state title, which he won in 1:49.84.
 At the Brooks PR Invitational, Lutkenhaus set a new American high school freshman record and a new Texas high school state record in the 800 meters, running 1:47.58.
 That same season, Lutkenhaus also ran 47.33 for 400 meters.

 Lutkenhaus began his sophomore season in August 2024 with a personal best of 4:14.17 in the 1600 meters, finishing in a final lap of 59.1 seconds.